What’s In This Guide

 It is a non-profit organization that rescues Australian shepherds and helps match dogs with new owners.

-Australian Shepherd Breeders
+Finding an Australian Shepherd puppy

 The Australian Shepherd Clubs in your region are are a good place to look for breeders.